Registering as a UAS operator

 • national administration bodies: applications must be submitted using the hard-copy form only.

-A UAS operator CANNOT be registered in 2 different EASA Member States at the same time.
+A UAS operator cannot be registered in 2 different EASA Member States at the same time.

-Which UAS are concerned?
+Which UASs are concerned?

 Natural and legal persons must register on MyGuichet.lu if they wish to operate:

-• a UAS weighing more than 250 g;
+• a UAS weighing 250 g or more;

-• a UAS weighing less than 250 g, if:
+• weighing less than 250 g, if

-• has a camera or microphone;
+• it has a camera or other sensors.

-Registration is not required for the operation of a UAS weighing less than 250 g, if the UAS is classed as a toy.
+Registration is not required for the operation of a UAS weighing less than 250 g if the UAS is classed as a toy.

 Prerequisites